-Kiln dried logs delivered to County Durham
+Kiln dried log delivery to County Durham

 Money back guarantee.
 Book your log delivery when you buy firewood online.
 Only low moisture firewood logs for sale.
 100% British hardwood logs.
 Kiln dried logs delivered to County Durham.

 Our kiln dried logs are ready to burn, so can be used right away.
 If you can store them, we recommend buying your firewood in warmer months to benefit from discounts.
 Summer is the best time to organise a log delivery for value for money.

 At Firewood Fund, we stock and deliver supreme kiln dried logs that you can buy online via a secure checkout facility.